google/fleetspeak/DESIGN.md

 binary does not perform any authentication of administrative requests.
 Therefore access to this port needs to be limited to trusted processes.

-The miniserver process stores all of its state in an sqlite version 3 database.
+The miniserver process stores all of its state in an SQLite version 3 database.
 The location of this database file is set by the flag `--database_path`.
 This file will be created if missing.
 After running miniserver, you can examine the system state using, e.g., the `sqlite3` command